openedx/open-edx-proposals/oeps/oep-0033-bp-code-autoformatting.rst

 Consequences
 ------------

-There will be commits to all OpenEdX repositories that cause large-scale reformatting without functional changes.
+There will be commits to all Open edX repositories that cause large-scale reformatting without functional changes.
 This will muddy the blame-file history.
 Users with auto-formatters configured in their editors working in a repo that is not yet OEP-33 compliant will need to disable their autoformatter, or risk large-scale changes that are unrelated to their current tasks.
-All OpenEdX code will be formatted consistently and unambiguously.
+All Open edX code will be formatted consistently and unambiguously.
 Developers will not have arguments about code layout.